-We are a diverse group of citizens and organization leaders in the Annapolis area concerned about the massive and destructive development planned for Crystal Spring at the congested area of Forest Drive and Spa Road.
-Our opposition is based mainly on the adverse impact large-scale development would have on traffic, the environment and our quality of life.
+We are a diverse group of citizens and organization leaders in the Annapolis area concerned about the massive and destructive development planned for the Crystal Spring property at the congested area of Forest Drive and Spa Road.
+Our opposition is based mainly on the adverse impact that a large-scale development would have on traffic, the environment and our quality of life.

 While the NLCS proposal does not include the commercial, retail and non-age restricted housing from the original proposal for Crystal Spring, it is still the largest development ever proposed in the City of Annapolis and rivals the size the Towne Centre.
-The plan would clear over 25 acres of mature Priority Forest to build 383 independent living units and 48 assisted living units.
+The plan would clear 30 acres of mature Priority Forest to build 303 independent living units and 48 assisted living units.

-NLCS anticipates at least 500 new residents from the senior development alone, which will completely overwhelm the already clogged Forest Drive corridor.
-The destruction of such a large block of mature, contiguous forest will cause extensive stormwater runoff issues and detrimentally affect air and water quality.
+NLCS anticipates at least 500 new residents.
+Traffic improvements need to be agreed upon to ensure the current issues with the intersections along this corridor are not exacerbated.
+Also, the destruction of such a large block of mature, contiguous forest could cause extensive stormwater runoff issues and detrimentally affect air and water quality.

 We urge that all efforts be made to preserve and protect Crystal Spring in its entirety through purchase of the property using state and local funding through Program Open Space to justly compensate the owner and permanently protect the land.
 If this cannot be accomplished, we urge that a conservation easement be purchased to protect and preserve the land while fairly compensating the owner and allowing her use and enjoyment of the property.